 31 Southgate Street, Gloucester, GL1 1TP | (01452) 309340

-A lunch menu is available seven days a week featuring sandwiches, wraps, jacket potatoes and house specials; with an evening menu spanning the culinary spectrum from fresh fish, chargrilled meats and the homemade ‘Desperate Dan’ burgers.
+A lunch menu is available seven days a week featuring sandwiches, wraps, jacket potatoes and house specials, with an evening menu spanning the culinary spectrum from fresh fish and chargrilled meats to the incredible homemade ‘Desperate Dan’ burgers.

 Ska music, strong pints and some of the best food we’ve ever eaten in Gloucester made for an inimitable evening at Cafe Rene’s restaurant, on SoGlos.com’s lively mid-week visit.

 On a warm evening, when the benches lining the cobbled entry to Cafe Rene are crowded with summer drinkers, don’t let the array of tattoos, piercings and lashings of black eyeliner put you off.
 While the Gloucester venue certainly attracts a diverse crowd, inside you will find a cosy atmosphere, a warm welcome and a crowd pleasing restaurant menu to make the surliest-looking punter smile.